Loading market data...

 Allocation Is About Structure, Not Hype

 Copper may not be suitable for every portfolio.
+The objective of this brief is not persuasion.
+It is clarity.

-Before allocating capital to copper whether through ETFs, equities, derivatives, or physical allocation consider:
+Before allocating capital to copper, whether through ETFs, equities, derivatives, or physical allocation, consider:

 • What are you legally and structurally holding?